dumbmatter/promise-worker-bi/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/promise-worker-bi.svg)](https://saucelabs.com/u/promise-worker-bi)

 A small and performant library for communicating with Web Workers, using Promises.
-Post a message to the worker, get a promise that resolves to the response.
-Post a message to the browser within the worker, get a promise that resolves to the response.
+Post a message from the browser to the worker, get a promise that resolves to the response.
+Post a message from the worker to the browser, get a promise that resolves to the response.

 This is based on [promise-worker](https://github.com/nolanlawson/promise-worker) which only allows you to send messages from the browser to the worker, not in reverse.
 This library allows both, using the exact same API.